Ivorforce/NumDot/docs/setup/alternatives.rst

 If you want to use fast tensor math in godot, there are alternative approaches you can take.
 This article lists your options, and describes the differences.

+If you need help deciding what approach to take for your computational problem in general, check out the flowchart on the `Awesome Godot Scientific <https://github.com/Ivorforce/Awesome-Godot-Scientific/>`_ page.

 NumDot
 ------